Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - Conquest

-Lethian's Crossing: The Chorus need control of the crossing for the purpose of an achievement.

 - The Cult of Sirin:  Destroy Sirin's cult  (this gives major Fear with Sirin)
 - A Red Anvil: Enslave the renegade mage